 Related: Travel guide to Acadia National Park.

+We can’t make a list of the top 10 places to visit on the east coast and leave out one our most recognizable icons.
 A gift of friendship from the people of France to the United States, the Statue of Liberty is a universal symbol of freedom and democracy.
 The Statue of Liberty was dedicated on October 28, 1886, was declared a National Monument in 1924, and she was restored for her centennial on July 4, 1986.
-Closed after Hurricane Sandy, Lady Liberty is now open to the public once again.

 Once home to President George Washington, Mount Vernon is a very popular historic estate on America’s east coast.
 Located in Alexandria, Virginia, more than millions of people have visited Mount Vernon ever since the estate was officially opened to the public.
 Guests to Mount Vernon can visit the mansion, Washington’s Tomb, and almost 50 acres of his plantation.
 Best of all, you can visit anytime – it’s open 365 days a year.